Sixth Floor Museum at Dealey Plaza: Activities

 This is a view from the next window over from the sixth floor shooting position.
 The yellow line shows the route of Kennedy's motorcade.
-There is an 'x' on the road marking the location of the fatal shot which struck Kennedy.
+There is an 'x' on the road marking the location at which the fatal shot struck Kennedy.

 A museum webcam features a live view from the sixth floor sniper's nest.

 For the 60th anniversary in November 2023, the museum offered some timely speaker programs.
 Its "JFK Was Here" banners to highlight the historical significance of places along the 1963 motorcade route from Love Field to Dealey Plaza were met with mixed reactions about reminders of the assassination.

 The Sixth Floor Museum neither encourages nor discourages the idea of conspiracy theories.

 Curators

 The first curator of the Sixth Floor Museum was Gary Mack (born Larry Dunkel, 1946 - 2015), who served from 2000 to 2015.
 Consumed with what happened in Dealey Plaza, Mack started out chasing conspiracy theories and ended up chief historian and archivist of the assassination.
 He partially discredited some conspiracy theories, and supported the official conclusion that Oswald acted alone.
 Mack died in 2015 aged 68 from an aggressive cancer.

 Stephen Fagin is the current curator of the Sixth Floor Museum.
 Fagin manages the institution's ongoing Oral History Project and contributes to collections, exhibitions, education, and public programming initiatives.
 He is the author of Assassination and Commemoration: JFK, Dallas, and The Sixth Floor Museum at Dealey Plaza, published by the University of Oklahoma Press in 2013.
-The book highlights the decades-long work of people determined to create a museum that commemorates a president and recalls the drama and heartbreak of November 22, 1963.
-Fagin narrates the painstaking day-to-day work of cultivating the support of influential citizens and convincing boards and committees of the importance of preservation and interpretation.